Building Java Barcode QR Code Reading Apps: Dynamsoft vs. ZXing

 bitmap = null;

-In contrast, invoking Dynamsoft Barcode Reader API is much simpler, because it supports BufferedImage as the input parameter:
+In contrast, using Dynamsoft Barcode Reader API is simpler, as it supports BufferedImage as the input parameter:

 BarcodeReader br = null;